artefactual/automation-tools/README.md

   provided.
 * `--location-uuid UUID` [REQUIRED]: Storage Service location UUID to be processed.
+* `--origin-pipeline-uuid UUID`: Optionally, limit DIP creation to AIPs originated in a specific pipeline.
 * `--database-file PATH` [REQUIRED]: Absolute path to an SQLite database file to keep track of the processed AIPs.
 * `--tmp-dir PATH`: Absolute path to a directory where the AIP(s) will be